Sarkozy's comeback hopes crumble, polls show

 CHANGE OF DIRECTION IN EUROPE

-Hollande has raised eyebrows in Berlin and other capitals by criticizing a European Union accord on debt and deficit control - the fiscal compact agreed in an effort to counter the euro zone debt crisis - and by saying he would open talks if elected to amend it with a pro-growth commitment.
+Hollande has raised eyebrows in Berlin and other capitals by criticising a European accord on debt and deficit control - the fiscal compact agreed in a bid to counter the euro zone debt crisis - and saying he would open talks if elected to amend it with a pro-growth commitment.

 "Germany understands that it cannot remain an island of prosperity in an ocean of recession," he told Les Echos daily.
 "The changeover in France will pave the way for a change of direction in Europe."

-The CSA poll showed Hollande taking 57 percent of the vote in the final deciding round, up from a score of 54 previously.

-The other three promising polls for Hollande were published by the BVA, LH2 and TNS Sofres agencies on Thursday.
+The other two promising polls for Hollande were published by the BVA and LH2 agencies on Thursday.

-The BVA poll showed Hollande winning the runoff with a score of 54 percent, up two points from a previous sounding.
-The LH2 poll showed him taking 55 percent of the vote in the second round.
-The TNS Sofres poll showed him at 56 percent, up 1 point.
+The BVA poll showed Hollande winning the runoff with a score of 54 percent, up two percentage points from a previous sounding.
+The LH2 poll showed him taking 55 percent of the vote in the decider round.

-Sarkozy, who launched his campaign in mid-February, enjoyed a rise in the polls during mid-to-late March and even overtook his Socialist rival in many poll estimates of first-round voting scores, although not a single poll in the past year has shown Hollande losing the second round.
+Sarkozy, who launched his campaign in mid-February, enjoyed a rise in the polls during mid-to-late March and even overtook his Socialist rival in many poll estimates of first-round voting scores, although not a single poll in the past year has shown Hollande losing the decider vote on May 6.

 Some analysts and commentators had predicted that a spate of killings by an al Qaeda-inspired gunman in mid-March would make security fears overshadow economic concerns as the focus of the campaign, playing to Sarkozy's strengths.